-- 1. Smile

-- 2. Praise related to objectives including child's name.

-- 3. Star pupil award/ Achievement award

-- 4. Teachers/Headteachers certificates

-- 5. Dojo points

-- 6. Extra play

-- 7. Value Vouchers

-- 8. Postcard home celebrating success

-- 9. Speak to parent on the playground at the end of the day.

-- 10. Various other rewards are particular to a class, an event or a specific objective.
+- 1. Smile - 2.
+Praise related to objectives including child's name. - 3.
+Star pupil award/ Achievement award - 4.
+Teachers/Headteachers certificates - 5.
+Dojo points (consistently used across the class) certificates to be awarded at the end of every term. - 6.
+Extra play - 7.
+Value Vouchers - 8.
+Postcard home celebrating success in different subjects every half term. - 9.
+Speak to parent on the playground at the end of the day. - 10.
+Various other rewards are particular to a class, an event or a specific objective.

-8. Sanctions Hierarchy
+8. Challenging behaviour

-In a classroom situation the following sanctions apply.
+In a classroom situation the following apply.
 They are used after the usual reinforcement of positive behaviour, use of proximal praise, reminders, encouragement and thanks for when instructions are carried out.